 - Repeat this “slam and fold“ process 5 times in total.
 After you slam the dough for the final time, leave the dough on the work surface temporarily, and don‘t fold it over yet.

 - Take the bowl that you mixed the yeast in and thinly coat it with ½ tsp neutral oil.
 Wipe off any excess oil from the bowl and your fingers with a paper towel.
 We do not want a pool of oil in the bowl.

 - Finally, go back to the dough and fold it over one last time.
 Pick it up and pull the edges of the dough from all sides to create a smooth, taut skin.
 Tuck and pinch the edges underneath to hide them at the bottom.
 Put the dough ball in the bowl and cover it with plastic.

 The First Rise (Bulk Fermentation)

 - Let the dough rise for 40 minutes.
 The dough will become 3 times bigger in size.
 If you live in a cooler climate, it may take longer (1–1½ hours).
 I use the Proof setting on my oven at 100ºF (38ºC).
 Please see the “Before You Start“ section of the recipe for my proofing tips.

 To Use the Finger Test

 - Once the dough has tripled in size, dust some flour on top and use your index finger to poke the middle of the dough.
 If the hole does not close up, it’s ready.
-If the dough closes up immediately, proof the dough a little longer.
+If the dough closes up immediately, proof the dough a little longer and test again.

 To Deflate the Dough